Matt-Crow/RustWebExample/README.md

    ```
 8. `GET localhost:8080/api/v1/hospitals/napa`, then locate John Brown's ID
 9. unadmit John Brown using `DELETE localhost:8080/api/v1/hospitals/napa/ID`,
    where `ID` is John Brown's ID from the previous step.
+You should receive `204 No Content`.
 10. `GET localhost:8080/api/v1/hospitals/napa` to confirm John Brown has been
     unadmitted.